-Study Name Trial Identifier Location Estimated N Description Relevant Outcomes 2023 Status Breastfeeding - a Good Start Together NCT05311631 Copenhagen, Denmark 5010 The intervention consists of theory based breastfeeding support, supported by printed materials and a web-page providing support and knowledge for families when health visitors are off work, and an intensified intervention aimed at the high-risk group, comprising close follow-up by telephone and an extra home visit.
-In total, the high-risk group will receive seven telephone calls during week two post-partum and 15 weeks post-partum, with the highest intensity in the first month (contact once a week), gradually decreasing as the child grows older (contact every second week during the second month, and every third week during the third and fourth month).
-Breastfeeding (full/not full), Breastfeeding problems Estimated completion 2024 PRenatal Video-Based Education and PostPARtum Effects (PREPARE) NCT04258709 Pittsburgh, PA 280 The purpose of this randomized controlled trial is to examine the impact of a remotely-delivered antenatal milk expression intervention versus an attention control condition on breastfeeding outcomes among a sample of 280 nulliparous, non-diabetic women with pre-pregnancy body mass indices \geq 25.
-Any breastfeeding, Exclusive breastfeeding Estimated completion 2025 MILC: A Comprehensive Mobile Application That Addresses the Breastfeeding Challenges of Low- income Hispanic Mothers (MILC) NCT06520696 Multisite, USA 178 The innovative platform MILC is designed to provide an integrated and comprehensive professional and social support network with personalized breastfeeding education to target exclusive breastfeeding and any BF behaviors in low-income Hispanic women.
-Any breastfeeding, Exclusive breastfeeding, Maternal depression Estimated completion 2025 Father-involvement Telephone Support Intervention on Breastfeeding NCT05109988 Hong Kong 738 The objectives of this study are to evaluate the effect of a father-involvement breastfeeding telephone support intervention on prevalence and duration of exclusive breastfeeding, postnatal depression and parent-infant bonding.
+Study Name Trial Identifier Location Estimated N Description Relevant Outcomes 2025 Status PRenatal Video-Based Education and PostPARtum Effects (PREPARE) NCT04258709 Pittsburgh, PA 280 The purpose of this randomized controlled trial is to examine the impact of a remotely-delivered antenatal milk expression intervention versus an attention control condition on breastfeeding outcomes among a sample of 280 nulliparous, non-diabetic women with pre-pregnancy body mass indices \geq 25.
+Any breastfeeding, Exclusive breastfeeding Estimated completion March 2025 MILC: A Comprehensive Mobile Application That Addresses the Breastfeeding Challenges of Low- income Hispanic Mothers (MILC) NCT06520696 Multisite, USA 178 The innovative platform MILC is designed to provide an integrated and comprehensive professional and social support network with personalized breastfeeding education to target exclusive breastfeeding and any BF behaviors in low-income Hispanic women.
+Any breastfeeding, Exclusive breastfeeding, Maternal depression Estimated completion June 2025 Father-involvement Telephone Support Intervention on Breastfeeding NCT05109988 Hong Kong 738 The objectives of this study are to evaluate the effect of a father-involvement breastfeeding telephone support intervention on prevalence and duration of exclusive breastfeeding, postnatal depression, and parent-infant bonding.
 The intervention consists of four weekly 20-30 minutes telephone-administered counselling sessions on breastfeeding, delivered individually in the first month postpartum for mothers and fathers.
 We expect that women who receive the intervention will have a higher rate and longer duration of exclusive breastfeeding, fewer depressive symptoms and better parent-child relationship.
-Exclusive breastfeeding, Maternal depression Estimated completion 2025 Client-Centered Breastfeeding Support: Effects on Primipara Mothers in a Randomized Trial Breastfeeding Self-Efficacy, Attitudes, and Problems in Primiparous Mothers: A Randomized Controlled Trial Türkiye 45 The primary aim of this study is to investigate the impact of a breastfeeding support program, based on a client health behavior interaction model, on the breastfeeding self-efficacy, attitudes, and problems of first-time mothers.
-Exclusive breastfeeding, Breastfeeding problems Estimated completion 2026 NCT06446362
+Exclusive breastfeeding, Maternal depression Estimated completion January 2025 No results published Client-Centered Breastfeeding Support: Effects on Primipara Mothers in a Randomized Trial Breastfeeding Self-Efficacy, Attitudes, and Problems in Primiparous Mothers: A Randomized Controlled Trial NCT06446362 Türkiye 45 The primary aim of this study is to investigate the impact of a breastfeeding support program, based on a client health behavior interaction model, on the breastfeeding self-efficacy, attitudes, and problems of first-time mothers.
+Exclusive breastfeeding, Breastfeeding problems Estimated completion December 2026